VulcanAnalytics/DBTester/README.md

 Much of this is already in place via Microsoft DevOps (formally Visual Studio Team Services)

-With this in place over the coming month or so (October 2018) - I would then be welcoming the idea of other contributors being involved.
+This library has been used with two of my corporate clients greatly reducing the time to get tests up and running, as well as in my own personal projects - I would welcome the idea of other contributors being involved and helping drive this test framework further.

 ### Where can I get it?